ampproject/amp-wp/contributing.md

 Contributors who want to make a new release, follow these steps:

-1. Do `npm run build-release` and install the `amp.zip` onto a normal WordPress install running a stable release build; do smoke test to ensure it works.
+1. Do `npm run build` and install the `amp.zip` onto a normal WordPress install running a stable release build; do smoke test to ensure it works.
 2. Bump plugin versions in `package.json` (×1), `package-lock.json` (×1, just do `npm install` first), `composer.json` (×1), and in `amp.php` (×2: the metadata block in the header and also the `AMP__VERSION` constant).
 3. Add changelog entry to readme.
 4. Draft blog post about the new release.